dkierans/tchpc_templates/ssh/rsync_to_cluster_keypair.md

 	```bash
 	ssh-keygen
 	```
-	a.
-Keypair saved in file id_rsa by default, rename if you wish (.ssh/your_filename)
+    1. Keypair saved in file id_rsa by default, rename if you wish (.ssh/your_filename)
-	b.
-Leave passphrase empty.
+    2. Leave passphrase empty.
-	c.
-Key's randomart image should print if successful.
+    3. Key's randomart image should print if successful.

 3. Copy *public key* to compute host.
 Replace `cluster` with name of cluster (eg kelvin).